 The pain was excruciating.

 That’s pretty much the only way I know to describe the feeling in my arm when it broke during judo practice.
 I must have been about ten at the time and pretty busy doing various sports (none of which I was very good at, but enjoyed nonetheless).
 I was playing baseball, basketball, and taking judo at the Norwalk Judo Dojo.
 On this one particular night, I was practicing with a guy about four times my age and almost twice my height.
 He could literally pick me up onto his back.
 As he was throwing me to the floor, he was supposed to let go of my right arm so it could absorb the impact from the fall, but he let go of the wrong one.
 My arm snapped back and POP!
 CRACK!
-Everyone in the dojo came up to me immediately as I was clutching my arm, trying hard not to let it show just how much it hurt.
-But when they asked me to move it, I shouted through clenched teeth, “I CAN’T!” and my dad helped me up and took me to the hospital.
+Everyone in the dojo came up to me immediately as I was clutching my arm.
+I was trying hard not to let it show how much it hurt, but when they asked me to move it, I shouted through clenched teeth, “I CAN’T!” and my dad helped me up and took me to the hospital.
 The whole time in the car all I could feel was the searing pain as every bump on the road reminded me how bad it hurt.
-Sure enough, after doing x-rays they told us it was broken and put on a temporary cast on it until I could get a full cast the next day.
+Sure enough, after doing x-rays they told us it was broken and put a temporary cast on it until I could get a full cast the next day.
 I think I wore that cast for something like three months.
 That part is a bit hazy.
 But I remember when they took it off how completely different it looked from the other arm.
 It was like having a space alien arm on one side and a normal arm on the other.
 The skin was a different color and the muscles looked so small.
 The doctor said that was normal.
 But it sure didn’t look like it.

-Faith is like that.
+Our faith is like that.

 Can you really call yourself a Christian if you don’t DO anything?